George McCubbin: Military career

 Despite his wound, McCubbin was able to land safely behind British lines.
 In addition to McCubbin's DSO, Waller was rewarded with the Distinguished Conduct Medal and promotion to sergeant.
 The Germans regarded it as embarrassing that Immelmann was shot down by a British aircraft and so stated that he had been killed by friendly anti-aircraft fire.
-It is also sometimes stated that he was downed by a failure of his aircraft's synchronisation gear, causing him to shoot off the tips of his own propeller.
-This incident actually occurred during a dogfight on 31 May 1916, after which Immelmann had successfully carried out an emergency glide landing.
+It is also sometimes stated that he was downed by a failure of his aircraft's synchronisation gear, causing his machinegun to shoot off the tips of his own propeller.
+Such an incident had actually occurred during a dogfight on 31 May 1916, after which Immelmann had successfully carried out an emergency glide landing.
 A number of British pilots claimed the victory, but RFC commanding officer Hugh Trenchard reviewed the eyewitness testimony and told Director of Air Organisation Sefton Brancker that he thought the victory belonged to McCubbin and Waller, and an order was issued to that effect.

 McCubbin recovered afterwards in hospital and was wounded a second time before he received his DSO.
 In initial reports, McCubbin's name was censored by the British Government, and he and Waller were referred to as "Lieutenant McC." and "Corporal W.".
 This was in line with an early war convention that RFC officers would not be mentioned by name in news reports.
 McCubbin's name was revealed in the House of Commons using parliamentary privilege by Sir Arthur Markham, 1st Baronet on 11 July 1916.

 On 1 September 1917, McCubbin was promoted to lieutenant.
 He was promoted to the temporary rank of captain and appointed a 3rd class staff officer on 11 April 1918.
 McCubbin was transferred to the unemployed list on 10 October 1919.